 - Know if the space is big enough to meet objectives – if not, how can you optimise the space to achieve your goals (consider folding tables, moveable desks on wheels, movable room dividers, etc.)

-- Take on board employee feedback and surveys to determine what they want from their space and how you could incorporate that into your objectives
+- Take on board data such as footfall traffic and employee feedback to determine what they want from their space and how you could incorporate that into your objectives

 - Use a specific space planning tool to achieve greater accuracy when it comes to space availability, costs, and measurements